MastahOf/cylab-challenge-solution/handoff/README.md

 We know the vulnerability is `buffer overflow` but there is no `win` function to get the flag.
 So we must create ouw own shellcode.
 Let's do it

 ### Create the exploitation code
+First thing we should know the offset to overwrite the `RIP`